 4. PLANNING MEALS IN ADVANCE

-Working with a Dietitian to create a plan tailored to you is a game-changer in reclaiming control from an Eating Disorder.
+Working with a dietitian to create a plan tailored to you can be a powerful step in reclaiming control from an eating disorder.

 5. EDUCATE YOURSELF